 The Ecobee 3 Lite has all the smart features you'd expect from a fancy thermostat.
 You can control and schedule temperature settings, and it can use local weather reports to help optimize its temperature.
 It also pairs with Apple HomeKit, Amazon Echo and a host of other services, like IFTTT and Samsung SmartThings.
 Plus, you can buy separate room sensors so that you can get room-specific temperature readings and adjustments.

 Money saved (vs Nest): $80

 Alternative: The Momit Home Thermostat if you're in the UK.

 The security cam

-Devices like the Canary smart security camera can run into the hundreds of dollars, but what if there was one for under 100?
-There is: the EZVIZ Mini HD home security camera is small and can easily be hidden, plus it captures video at 720p (which should be all you need).
+Security cams like the Canary smart security system can cost you hundreds of dollars, but what if there was one for well under 100?
+There is!
+It's the EZVIZ Mini O home security camera, which is small and cute and can be easily hidden.
+Plus, it can record at 720p.

 The personal assistant

 Amazon Echo Dot